BoleParty/Military-Base-Terminal-Altis-Airfield/README.md

 Feel free to use it for your server.

-Just add the lines from the MilitaryBase.txt to your Altis.h file
+Just copy/paste the lines from the MilitaryBase.txt to your Altis.h file right after :

+//Air Drop Event Helipad Start
+{ "Land_dp_bigTank_F", { 14328.1, 13488.2, -0.64909101 }, 182, true },

+Don`t forget the comma behind the helipad line!